In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from

 Loose Ring Cheek

 means that the mouthpiece has a delayed action before it is activated.
-The rider picks up the rein pressure the rein rolls on the ring a little then the ring rolls on the mouthpiece a little and then the signal gets to the Horse some Horses and or riders hands will respond well to this.
-The plus points for the Horse are if a particular Horse is a little tentative about applied rein pressure or it’s a Horse that does not like its tongue to feel trapped behind the mouthpiece then the delayed action of the loose ring is a benefit.
+The rider picks up the rein pressure the rein rolls on the ring a little then the ring rolls on the mouthpiece a little and then the signal gets to the Horse.
+Some Horses will be more comfortable with this delay and some riders hands will respond well to this.
+The plus points for the Horse are if a particular Horse is a little tentative about applied rein pressure or it’s a Horse that does not like its tongue to feel trapped behind the mouthpiece then the delayed action of the loose ring and the looser connection to the cheek is a benefit.

 The Eggbutt cheek

-means that the mouthpiece is solidly attached to the cheek piece which has the advantage of firstly making sure that the corners of the lips of the Horse are always comfortable as there is no gap between the cheek and the mouthpiece.
-Also because of this solid fixing the action is well defined as you apply rein pressure the signal to the Horse is quicker and therefore very clear.
+means that the mouthpiece is solidly attached to the cheek piece.
+As the rider picks up rein pressure there is a little paly between the rein and the ring but no play between the ring and the mouthpiece.
+Which has the advantage of firstly making sure that the corners of the lips of the Horse are always comfortable as there is no gap between the cheek and the mouthpiece.
+Also because of this fixing the action is well defined as you apply rein pressure the signal to the Horse is quicker and therefore very clear.
 You gain stability and a certain amount of directional support.
-As your Horse progresses through its training perhaps having quicker slicker signals is an advantage to the work you are doing.
+As your Horse starts its training or re training perhaps a more supportive quicker slicker signal is an advantage.

 Hanging Cheek

-Hanging cheeks take a little more explanation as so often people get this wron
+Hanging cheeks take a little more explanation as so often people get this wrong

 You fasten the cheek of your Bridle into the top staple of the cheek, meaning some of the weight of the bit is taken from the inside of the Horses mouth and onto the headpiece of the Bridle